 The Internal Audit function is headed by Mr Lee Chiou Horng, the Head of Internal Audit, who reports directly to the ARMC.
 Mr Lee Chiou Horng, aged 37, was appointed as Head of Internal Audit for the Internal Audit Department of Unisem (M) Berhad ("Unisem") since 3 April 2017.
 Prior to joining Unisem Mr. Lee has worked his way up from Internal Audit Assistant to the position as Senior Internal Audit Manager over a span of 13 years in the manufacturing industry in Asia Pacific region with multi-national companies with manufacturing facilities located in China, Indonesia, Cambodia, Thailand, Australia, Vietnam and Malaysia.
-He attained his Bachelor of Commerce form Curtin University, Australia and is an Associate Member of the Institute of Internal Auditors Malaysia ("IIA Malaysia").
-He is assisted by two Senior Auditors in the Internal Audit Department.
-The Internal Audit function adopts the International Standards for the Professional Practice of Internal Auditing to deal its objectivity and independence.
+He attained his Bachelor of Commerce form Curtin University, Australia and is an Associate Member of the Institute of Internal Audit function adopts the International Standards for the Professional Practice of Internal Auditing to deal its objectivity and independence.
 There were no family relationships or conflict of interest still subsisting as at the end of the financial year.